svk1427/terraformbasics-hashicrop-certification/14-Terraform-Graph/README.md

 # Terraform Graph in Image format
 terraform graph | dot -Tsvg > graph.svg
+#we can download this svg file from https://dreampuf.github.io/GraphvizOnline/ or https://edotor.net/ this wesites
+#or we can install ggraph software for windows and generate svg imagge file using above cmnd
 # Verify
 open graph.svg in browser
 ```